Spark: Frequently Asked Questions

 9) How does the Spark monthly subscription work?

 When you purchase a monthly subscription to Spark that means you (the licensed or certified appraiser) has unlimited use of Spark for the month.
 In addition, a la mode will automatically charge you on the same day every month.
 If you first purchase the monthly subscription on May 12th, you will be charged automatically every month on the 12th until you cancel.

 IMPORTANT: Subscriptions are "per appraiser" not "per office" so if you're in an office of multiple appraisers you'll need to purchase a subscription for every appraiser that has data from Spark loaded into their report.
 Trainees (until licensed or certified) and admin personnel that are not appraisers do not have to pay separately for Spark.
-For example, if you have an office of five appraisers, one trainee, and one admin who loads data for the appraisers into their reports, you would purchase 5 subscriptions (no subscription needed for the trainee or admin personnel).
+For example, if you have an office of five appraisers, one trainee, and one admin who loads data for the appraisers into their reports, you would purchase 5 subscriptions (no subscription needed for the trainee or admin personnel). **EXCEPTION** If you use a la mode software and a la mode requires your trainee or admin personnel to have their own customer number then you would have to pay for Spark separately for that person.
 Please contact us with any questions on this.

 10) How does "per use" pricing work?
 When do I get charged for a "use"?

 When you purchase "uses" in either the 4 Uses or 16 Uses method, a la mode charges a "use" against your account the moment you click the 'Import' button in the 'Data Import' wizard (see screenshot).